-Attention deficit hyperactivity disorder (ADHD) is classified as a mental health disorder that usually shows up during early childhood.
+Attention deficit hyperactivity disorder (ADHD) is classified as a neurodevelopmental condition that usually shows up during early childhood.

 ADHD can pose many challenges in everyday activities, but many people take comfort in the misconception that children with ADHD are smarter than those without the disorder.
 The fact is, intelligence and ADHD don’t go hand in hand.

 Some people with ADHD might have higher IQs, but assuming that there’s a correlation may be harmful because it can keep your child from getting the help they need.

 ADHD is often diagnosed around the age of 7, but symptoms of the disorder are generally seen before the age of 12.
 ADHD is best known for causing hyperactive behavior and attention difficulties.

 According to the National Alliance on Mental Illness (NAMI), about 9 percent of U.S. children and 4 percent of adults have the disorder.
 The reason there are statistical differences is because some adults outgrow the symptoms.
 It’s also more prevalent in boys.

 Some of the most common symptoms of ADHD are:

 - inability to listen or follow directions when given instructions

 - doing things without thinking (or on impulse)